-Just as the REST API uses a transactional message stream’s API token to authenticate the client, SMTP access is also configured per transactional message stream.
-A Server's Settings page allows you to enable or disable SMTP access for the Server.
+A server's Settings page allows you to enable or disable SMTP access for the Server.

-After enabling access, you will be able to connect to smtp.postmarkapp.com (for transactional messages) or smtp-broadcasts.postmarkapp.com (for broadcast messages) using the Server's API token as both a user name and password.
-Our SMTP servers are now able to accept your messages and they will be routed to the Postmark mail queue.
+After enabling access, you will be able to connect to smtp.postmarkapp.com (for transactional messages) or smtp-broadcasts.postmarkapp.com (for broadcast messages).

 The REST API is the primary API for the service and the SMTP endpoint is considered a migration route.
 Using SMTP access avoids big changes to your code base.

 Many client libraries for the REST API offer advanced features such as retrying several times on network errors.
 That could help in cases where there is a temporary problem connecting to the Postmark servers.
 The API also offers features such as batch sending for improved performance when sending many emails.
 Overall, the REST API will have less overhead when your application communicates with Postmark.

 Another important benefit of the REST API is response codes.
 The REST API will immediately return a success or error message to your application upon receiving a message.
 For instance, if a recipient is deactivated due to hard bounce you will be notified when attempting to send a message.
 In addition, the response will provide a message-ID for tracking along with error codes to handle problems gracefully.
 The SMTP endpoint will accept all messages and log bounces for any errors it encounters, which are still accessible using our bounce webhooks or bounce API endpoint.